kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Scotland's House Prices/README.md

 Then having our new datasets, including only the most descriptive features, we will move to several fitting methods.

 ## Methodology
+### Review on proposed methodology.
+The proposed methodology even though it can distinct the most important features, it does not use the most efficient and best performing algorithms for feature selection.
+XGBoost could be used which generally returns more robust models (features selected).

 ### Step 1: Dataset selection

 In this first step, we explored the available datasets, measures, dimensions & granularities which can be found in the statistics portal of Scotland.